enzomtpYT/m3uMusicPlaylistPlayer/README.md

 *NB :* You can simply pass a selector string like ```m3uStreamPlayer.init('#audio');```

-This is a fork the orginial : https://github.com/opi/m3uStreamPlayer
+This is a fork the orginial ( original is for video playlist ) : https://github.com/opi/m3uStreamPlayer